MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/best-practices.md

          *  `contains_cs` rather than `contains`.
 If you can avoid `contains`/`contains_cs`, and use `has`/`has_cs`, that's even better.
 *   Look in a specific column rather than using `*`, that does a full text search across all columns.
 *   If you find that most of your queries deal with extracting fields from [dynamic objects](./scalar-data-types/dynamic.md) across millions of rows, consider materializing this column at ingestion time.
-This way, you will only pay once for column extraction.
+This way, you'll only pay once for column extraction.
 *   If you have a `let` statement with a value that you use more than once, use the [materialize() function](./materializefunction.md).
     For more information on how to use `materialize()`, see [best practices](#materialize-function).
 *   If you find that you're applying conversions (JSON, string, and so on) on over 1 billion records, then reshape your query to reduce the amount of data fed into the conversion.